MishaVyb/bizarre-poker/README.md

 #
 # Getting Started

-This is a simple guide how to build up an application localy.
+This is a simple guide how to build up an application locally.
 Just follow this steps.

 ## Prerequisites
-*Make sure that you've had installed this on your machine.*
+*Make sure that you installed this app on your machine.*
 * npm
 * python 3.10.4
 * pip